jimmywhoohoo/Record-Shoutcat-Server/README.md

 Troubleshooting
 Connection Errors: If the script cannot connect to the stream, it will print an error message and retry after 60 seconds.

-Replace `https://github.com/your-username/shoutcast-stream-recorder.git` with the actual URL of your GitHub repository.
-This `README.md` file provides an overview of the script, installation instructions, usage, configuration options, script explanation, example output, and troubleshooting tips.